There are four types of wealth that you should be aware of. I’ll explain why each is important and how to achieve them and provide some examples.

 My guest and I go over how to rewire your brain for financial success and handle your financial emotions.

 These are the 4 types of wealth and how you can achieve them.
-The goal is to improve your life in each type of wealth consistently.
+The goal is to improve your life with each type of wealth consistently.

 Don’t allow society or your job to lure you into only pursuing financial and social wealth.